Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 FAQs

-How long do you wear a permanent retainer?
+How long should you wear a permanent retainer?

 You should wear a permanent retainer for the rest of your life unless instructed otherwise by your dentist or orthodontist.
-However, at some point your permanent retainer may break.
-You'll have to go in to have it fixed or to have a new one applied.
+However, at some point, your permanent retainer may break.
+You’ll have to go in to fix it or apply a new one.

-If your permanent retainer breaks or falls off, you might be tempted to try to remove the glue by yourself at home.
-For your own wellbeing, go to a dentist or orthodontist to have the glue removed.
-It's the only truly safe and effective way.
+You can remove your permanent retainer glue by going to see your dentist.
+If your permanent retainer breaks or falls off, you might be tempted to remove the glue yourself at home, but you shouldn’t try this.
+For your own well-being, go to a dentist or orthodontist to have the glue removed.
+It’s the only truly safe and effective way instead of trying to get your retainer removed yourself.

 How long do permanent retainers last?

-Permanent retainers can last upwards of 20 years with proper care, although many people find that a permanent top retainer will fail much sooner than a permanent retainer on the bottom teeth.
-That's because it's subject to a greater biting force.
+Permanent retainers can last over 20 years with proper care, although many people find that a permanent top retainer will fail much sooner than a permanent retainer on the bottom teeth.
+That’s because it’s subject to a greater biting force.

 How much is a permanent retainer?

 Permanent retainers cost from $150 to $500 for one, and you can double that for a set.
-The cost is the same if you need to get your lingual retainer removed, replaced, or fixed.
+The cost is the same if you need to remove, replace, or fix your lingual retainer.
 If your retainer breaks, you should see your orthodontist and find out whether they advise its removal or replacement.

 Are permanent retainers safe?

-Can teeth still move with a permanent retainer?
+Can your teeth still move with a permanent retainer?

 Permanent Retainer: Your Guide to Cost, Problems and Benefits